tanishk15sharma/meta-messanger/README.md

 # Next.js 13 Meta Messenger

-Last week I tried NextJS13 and built a realtime responsive Chat Application Meta-Messenger.
+I tried NextJS 13 and built a realtime responsive Chat Application Meta-Messenger.
 Users can login with their facebook a/c and use this chat application to talk with their friends/family.
 Learning realtime experiences was the main objective.
 In this,
 - 20+ user in a group can chat while experiencing realtime chat updates.
 - Blue colored right side aligned messanger will be visible by the currect user who is logged in, others mesagers will be red colored left aligned.